Roof Replacement Cost

 This will necessitate scaffolding and additional skip hire, and additional precautions to ensure everything is completed following building regulations, which will increase the time it takes your contractors to complete and the price you'll have to pay to have it done.

-Access
+Ease of Access

 What's Involved in Fitting a Roof?

 If you intend to stay in your home for years, a new roof is an excellent investment.
-People will spend a small fortune patching up the same roof issues year after year, even though they will live in them for an extended period.
-But what is involved in fitting a roof?
+People will spend a small fortune patching up the same roof issues year after year, even though they will live in them for an extended period - but what is involved in fitting a roof?
 We'll go over everything you need to know right here.

-Scaffolding may be required and can be quite expensive, depending on the severity of the job.
-The existing roof materials must be carefully stripped and removed, beginning with the ridge tiles at the top of the roof.
+• The existing roof materials must be carefully stripped and removed, beginning with the ridge tiles at the top of the roof.

-Any 'first fix' leadwork, such as soakers or secret gutters, is installed and covered with tiles.
-Any remaining leadwork, such as flashings, has been completed, and ridge/hip tiles have been bedded with fresh mortar to make your new roof completely watertight!
+• Any remaining leadwork, such as flashings, will be completed, and ridge/hip tiles will be bedded with fresh mortar to make your new roof completely watertight!

 Can I Install a New Roof Myself?

 If your roof needs to be replaced, it may be tempting to do it yourself.
 Saving money is a common motivator, and there are now YouTube tutorials for almost everything, from replacing guttering to shingling a new roof.
-The cost of hiring a roofer can vary.

 Repairing a roof entails working at a considerable height, and while this may appear simple, it is often extremely dangerous, and it should only be attempted by others who have received the necessary training.